gjasny/v4l-utils/README.md

 ## Building

+Temporarily, both meson and autotools build systems are supported in parallel.
+*NOTE*: Packagers should be aware that autotools support will be dropped soon, to be fully replaced by meson.

 A number of packages is required to fully build v4l-utils.
 The first step is to install those packages.
 The package names are different on each distro.